Botanical Profile

 THE EVENING NERVINE QUARTET

 Components: German Chamomile (flower) + Lavender (flower) + Passionflower (aerial parts) + Lemon Balm (leaf) · Multi-pathway convergence: GABA-A benzodiazepine site activation (chamomile apigenin) + linalool GABAergic modulation (lavender) + chrysin GABA enhancement (passionflower) + GABA-transaminase inhibition (lemon balm rosmarinic acid) · Four herbs, four different GABAergic mechanisms, one gentle but powerful anxiolytic and sleep-promoting effect.
 This stack addresses the anxiety and insomnia that affect up to 40% of Hashimoto's patients without pharmaceutical side effects. · All four herbs are safe for long-term daily use, non-habit-forming, and grow in Zone 9a gardens.
-This is the foundation evening nervine protocol for Meridian Medica.

 Contraindications & Interactions